dbat1sta/cyberportfolio/README.md

 # Objective

 My computer science journey had caused me to develop a passion for cybersecurity and the complex technologies used to defend systems.
-I am eager to kickstart my career in the field, specifically aiming to join a team as a information security specialist.
+I am eager to kickstart my career in the field, specifically aiming to join a team as an information security analyst.

 With this portfolio I aim to demonstrate my passion and expertise by showcasing personal projects and labs, I've developed to enhance my overall understanding of security principles, and to prepare for professional application.